PaoloMazzon/Vulkan2D/README.md

 TODO
 ====

- + Fix clearing function for rotated camera
- + Have the renderer recreate the render textures when the MSAA is changed
  + Let the polygon loader triangulate polygons on load
  + Custom shaders/pipelines
  + Load default configurations from file automatically